algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 When deploying and interacting with a smart contract, you need to have access to the private key of an account.
 This is a secret and must be handled with care, as exposing a private key can be disastrous, and while [rekeying](https://developer.algorand.org/docs/get-details/accounts/rekey/) is possible if it's not done fast enough you can still loose assets, be victim to malicious calls and experience a painful user experience going forward (wallet support for rekeyed accounts is limited).

 Another consideration is the network being deployed to / called.
-If you are interacting with the local Sandbox network then mnemonics are all, but meaningless since you can simply reset the Sandbox and regenerate new accounts on the fly (and fund them with essentially unlimited ALGOs).
+If you are interacting with the LocalNet network then mnemonics are all, but meaningless since you can simply reset the LocalNet and regenerate new accounts on the fly (and fund them with essentially unlimited ALGOs).
 If you are interacting with TestNet then mnemonics may hold TestNet ALGOs, which while difficult to get in large numbers, are more an inconvenience than a serious commercial problem to lose.

-Finally, when interacting with Sandbox to create a smooth developer experience it's ideal to automatically generate and fund any accounts that are being used so the developer doesn't have to manually do this every time the Sandbox is reset.
+Finally, when interacting with LocalNet to create a smooth developer experience it's ideal to automatically generate and fund any accounts that are being used so the developer doesn't have to manually do this every time the LocalNet is reset.
 Even better, it's ideal if this can be done in a way that idempotently gets a consistently private key for a given "named account" so that subsequent calls use the same account (mimicking what happens in TestNet or MainNet when using a particular private key for a given "named account").

 Given all of this, the suggested approach that AlgoKit takes is:

-- Sandbox accounts are by default automatically and idempotently generated against a named account by using a named wallet via [Kmd](https://developer.algorand.org/docs/clis/kmd/) and are automatically funded using the Sandbox faucet account (the private key for which is automatically retrieved using Kmd).
+- LocalNet accounts are by default automatically and idempotently generated against a named account by using a named wallet via [Kmd](https://developer.algorand.org/docs/clis/kmd/) and are automatically funded using the LocalNet faucet account (the private key for which is automatically retrieved using Kmd).
 - Where they are needed mnemonics will be provided using environment variables to follow [twelve factor app conventions](https://12factor.net/config), this is an industry standard approach to handling secrets and is easy to support cross-platform and cross-programming language as well as using encrypted secrets on CI/CD pipelines.
 - An option will be provided for deployments that allows for deployments using ephemeral accounts that then get rekeyed to a separate, known [break-glass](https://www.beyondtrust.com/blog/entry/provide-security-privileged-accounts-with-break-glass-process) account (the private key of which is not available to the deploying process) will be provided to allow for developers to deploy using a break-glass setup.
-- A `DISPENSER_MNEMONIC` environment variable will be expected when deploying to non-Sandbox environments, and will be encouraged to be a separate account just used for that purpose to limit [blast radius](https://www.lepide.com/blog/what-is-a-blast-radius-in-data-security-terms/), so that funds needed for deployments or calls can be automatically provided by convention, including for ephemeral accounts.
+- A `DISPENSER_MNEMONIC` environment variable will be expected when deploying to non-LocalNet environments, and will be encouraged to be a separate account just used for that purpose to limit [blast radius](https://www.lepide.com/blog/what-is-a-blast-radius-in-data-security-terms/), so that funds needed for deployments or calls can be automatically provided by convention, including for ephemeral accounts.
 - The Algokit CLI will allow for mnemonics to be provided to it for a given project, which will get stored in a encrypted form within the .gitignore'd `.env` file with a project-specific random encryption key stored on that machine.
 This prevents cursory exploitation and accidental exposure through screen-sharing, but won't protect users with an exploited machine from having them exposed.
 For this reason, developers will be discouraged from storing MainNet mnemonics in that way and will need to acknowledge that risk.
 - AlgoKit will provide example CI/CD templates that illustrate how to construct a deployment pipeline that includes MainNet deployments using secret storage for mnemonics so developers won't need to handle MainNet mnemonics on their local machine.